sjdobesh/gender-bias/readme.md

 - Interactive python portion.
 	- Learn the individual steps of how we measure a single embeddings bias scores.
 - Batch evaluate biases.
-- Fine tune layer to address issues? *possibly Extra?
+- Fine tune layer to address issues? *possibly extra?
 This part is pretty involved.
 Suitable for a final project.*

 ## Supplementary material
 ### Context embedding vs static embedding: why do we want context embeddings?